Outlook Error ‘Outlook PST in use and cannot be accessed’ – Solved!

-However, if none of the above mentioned techniques seems to work, you should try using third-party software Stellar Phoenix Outlook PST Repair to repair the corrupted PST and recover all data within it.
-This reliable software repairs corrupted PST and restores all contents into a new importable PST file.
+However, if none of the above-mentioned techniques seems to work, you should try using third-party software Stellar Repair for Outlook to repair the corrupted PST and recover all data within it.
+This reliable software repairs corrupted PST and restore all contents into a new importable PST file.

 Any further solution!!?
 Encountering the error since yesterday evening.